Say Goodbye to Lip Troubles: How to Tackle Vitamin Deficiency

 You can drink plenty of fluids, use a lip balm or petroleum jelly, exfoliate your lips, and use a mild soap.

-You should also consider taking vitamins if you think you may be deficient in Vitamin B12, D, or E.
+You should also consider taking vitamins if you are deficient in Vitamin B12, D, or E.

 Eating foods that are rich in these vitamins is also a good idea.